 1. Do align your content with the buyer stages.

 You probably got the memo by now, but understanding how your content falls into the buyer’s journey is seriously important.
-If you push late-stage content when a buyer is still in the early stage, it will either be ignored or be a turn-off.
+Pushing late-stage content when a buyer is still in the early stage will be a turn-off.
+These are the buyer stages:

 2. Do create content for each of your personas.